limbernie/limbernie.github.io/_posts/2018-02-02-g0rmint-walkthrough.md

 {% endhighlight %}
 ![access](/assets/images/posts/g0rmint-walkthrough/g0rmint-13.png)

-The password reset worked.
+The password reset works.

 ### Remote Command Execution

-Now that I've gained access to the g0rmint Admin Portal, this is also a good time to review the application source code and determine our attack vector.
+Now that I've gained access to the g0rmint Admin Portal, this is also a good time to review the application source code and to determine our attack.

-At the beginning of `/login.php`, I was able to introduce PHP code into the site through the `addlog()` function.
+At the beginning of `/login.php`, I can introduce PHP code into the site through the `addlog()` function.

 ![addlog](/assets/images/posts/g0rmint-walkthrough/g0rmint-10.png)

-This is how the `addlog()` function in `/config.php` looked like.
+This is how the `addlog()` function in `/config.php` looks like.

 ![addlog](/assets/images/posts/g0rmint-walkthrough/g0rmint-11.png)

-When authentication has failed, a PHP file at `s3cr3t-dir3ct0ry-f0r-l0gs` logged the value of the email field, in the format of `"Y-m-d".php`, where `"Y"` is the 4-digit year, `"m"` is the 2-digit month with a leading zero and `"d"` is the 2-digit day with a leading zero.
-To view the PHP file, you must also establish an authenticated session or you'll get redirected to the login page.
+When authentication fails, a PHP file at `s3cr3t-dir3ct0ry-f0r-l0gs` logs the value of the email field, in the format of `"Y-m-d".php`, where `"Y"` is the 4-digit year, `"m"` is the 2-digit month with a leading zero and `"d"` is the 2-digit day with a leading zero.
+To view the PHP file, you must first establish an authenticated session or redirect to the login page.
 This is because of the content of `dummy.php` at the top of the file.

 ![dummy.php](/assets/images/posts/g0rmint-walkthrough/g0rmint-19.png)

-I wrote this `bash` script to automate remote command execution.
+I wrote `exploit.sh`, a `bash` script to automate remote command execution.

 {% highlight bash linenos %}
 # cat exploit.sh